heyheywill/MovieMe/README.md

  ###   2. Singleton Design Pattern
  *   We chose this creational design pattern since it ensures to the client and developer which .csv will be used for the whole program.
 By implementing singleton, we are able to create a single instance that will be used to comprise our movieList.
 Our singleton class contains a string of the .csv file name.
 When the instance is function called, we return the .csv file name.
 Since the object can not be overwritten, testing code between pulls and merges ensures no compilation error will occur due to a "missing" .csv file.
 This singleton class acts as a movie database.

- > ## Final deliverable
- > All group members will give a demo to the TA during lab time.
-The TA will check the demo and the project GitHub repository and ask a few questions to all the team members.
- > Before the demo, you should do the following:
- > * Complete the sections below (i.e. Screenshots, Installation/Usage, Testing)
- > * Plan one more sprint (that you will not necessarily complete before the end of the quarter).
-Your In-progress and In-testing columns should be empty (you are not doing more work currently) but your TODO column should have a full sprint plan in it as you have done before.
-This should include any known bugs (there should be some) or new features you would like to add.
-These should appear as issues/cards on your Project board.
- > * Make sure your README file and Project board are up-to-date reflecting the current status of your project (e.g. any changes that you have made during the project such as changes to your class diagram).
-Previous versions should still be visible through your commit history.

  ## Screenshots
 <img width="829" alt="Screen Shot 2021-11-29 at 8 11 18 PM" src="https://user-images.githubusercontent.com/63078485/143984495-d970f8d6-a232-4a89-a466-5a4f54733657.png">